History of PEF - Pulsed Electric Fields

 What is PEF?

 PEF stands for Pulsed Electric Field.
-PEF treatment uses high voltage pulses on liquids or semi-solids.
-Short electrical pulses aim to inactivate microbes without having any negative effect on the valuable food attributes.
+PEF treatment uses high-voltage pulses on liquids or semi-solids.
+Short electrical pulses aim to inactivate microbes without having any negative effect on valuable food attributes.
 PEF treatments are applied in the form of short pulses to avoid excessive heating or undesirable electrolytic reactions.
 The basic principle of the PEF technology is the application of short pulses of high electric fields with a duration of micro- to milliseconds.

 The practical use of electricity to process food is over one hundred years old.
-Food products, such as food oils, juices, dairy products, and more – are capable of transferring electricity because of the presence of ions, giving the product in question a certain degree of electrical conductivity.
+Food products, such as potatoes, food oils, juices, dairy products, and more – are capable of transferring electricity because of the presence of ions, giving the product in question a certain degree of electrical conductivity.
 So, when an electrical field is applied, electrical current flows into the commodity and is transferred to each point in the liquid because of the charged molecules present.
-The first products on which PEF has been used, were fruit juices and smoothies.
+The first products on which PEF has been used were fruit juices and smoothies.

 PEF technology shows major advantages compared to traditional thermal processing methods.
 It reduces changes in the valuable properties of foods.